Menu Pricing of Large Language Models: Contractible Tasks

-We now study the revenue-maximization problem of a monopolist LLM provider.
-The type $\w$ is distributed according to a CDF $F$.
-The buyer knows their type, while the seller does not.
-The players' payoffs are quasilinear in transfers.
-The seller designs a direct menu that specifies a token allocation across different tasks:
+Throughout the manuscript, we focus on the more realistic case in which the LLM provider cannot contract on the allocation of tokens across the buyer's tasks.
+However, the full-contracting setting provides a natural benchmark and we study it in this section.
+Thus, the seller designs a direct menu that specifies a token allocation across different tasks:

-The allocation is contractible, which means the buyer has no freedom to reallocate tokens across tasks.
-This also means the seller's problem is an optimal mechanism design problem with infinitely dimensional private information.
-Such problems are known to be intractable in full generality.
-In the following sections, we obtain complete characterizations in two special settings: the case of two types (\autoref{sec:two_types}) and the case of value-scale heterogeneity (\autoref{sec:value-scale}).
+The allocation being contractible means the buyer has no freedom to reallocate tokens across tasks.
+This naturally increases the scope for screening.
+This also makes the problem intractable in full generality, because the reduction to a one-dimensional aggregate type and quality as in \autoref{lem:buyer-optimal-package} does not apply.
+Nevertheless, in this section we obtain complete characterizations in two special settings: the case of separable type distributions (\autoref{sec:cost-based}) and the case of two types (\autoref{sec:two_types}).
+In the former case, the optimal solution can be obtained via a menu of token budgets.
+In the latter case, the optimal solution can be obtained by identifying the structure of binding incentive constraints.